bio-tools/biotoolsDocs/IFB_tools.rst

    :header: "Type", "Description"
    :widths: 25, 100

-   "**Bioinformatics portal**", "A web site providing a platform/portal to multiple resources used for research in a focused area, including biological databases, web applications, training resources and so on."
+   **Bioinformatics portal**, "A web site providing a platform/portal to multiple resources used for research in a focused area, including biological databases, web applications, training resources and so on."
-   "**Database portal**", "A Web site providing a portal to a biological database, typically allowing a user to browse, deposit, search, visualise, analyse or download data."
+   **Database portal**,       "A Web site providing a portal to a biological database, typically allowing a user to browse, deposit, search, visualise, analyse or download data."
-   "**Web application**", "A tool with a graphical user interface that runs in your Web browser."
+   **Web application**,       "A tool with a graphical user interface that runs in your Web browser."
-   "**Desktop application**", "A tool with a graphical user interface that runs on your desktop environment, *e.g.* on a PC or mobile device."
+   **Desktop application**,   "A tool with a graphical user interface that runs on your desktop environment, *e.g.* on a PC or mobile device."
-   "**Command-line tool**", "A tool with a text-based (command-line) interface."
+   **Command-line tool**,     "A tool with a text-based (command-line) interface."

 Other common types incude: